Zuehlke/hackzurich-docs/RaspberrySetup.md

 you can connect via SSH to the device.

 ### WiFi Network
-The Image comes preconfigured with SSID and Password.
+The Raspberry Pi comes preconfigured with SSID and Password.
 Once the Rasperry Pi is connected to the WiFi Network it's LED will blink the IP Address.

 For example the IP Adress 192.168.1.37 will be signalled as:
 - *1* x slow followed by a short pause,